 Each one of our reserves is managed differently depending on its location, habitat make-up, species diversity and status.

-The Trust maintains its network of 120 reserves for the benefit of wildlife and people.
+The Trust maintains its network of over 100 reserves for the benefit of wildlife and people.
 Primarily reserves are there to provide homes for wildlife, however, we also use our reserves to demonstrate good practice and innovation to others, as well as meeting legal and health and safety requirements.

 We also maintain an inventory of habitats and species which occur on our reserves.
 This data will be managed and shared in accordance with the principles outlined by the National Biodiversity Network.
 The Trust retains the right to withhold any information which it deems sensitive or which could lead to a detrimental impact on the wildlife on its reserves.